epi-project/brane-syntax-highlighting/README.md

 This repository contains code that implements syntax highlighting for the BraneScript domain-specific language, part of the [EPI Project](https://github.com/epi-project).
 Currently, the only system implementing it is [BRANE](https://github.com/epi-project/brane), which is a workflow execution system for use in the medical domain.
 It, and BraneScript, are designed as part of the [Enabling Personalized Interventions project](https://enablingpersonalizedinterventions.nl).

 BraneScript itself is a script-like language with which one can define workflows.
 These workflows are high-level control flow specifications of tasks, or functions, which are bunled in packages within the BRANE ecosystem.
-To support this, the language has the familiar basic concepts (variables, classes, functions, if-statements, while-loop, for-loops), as well as some that are specialized towards workflow execution (parallel-statements, builtin functions and classes).
+To support this, the language has the familiar basic concepts (variables, classes, functions, if-statements, while-loop, for-loops), as well as some that are specialized towards workflow execution (parallel-statements, package imports, on-structs).

 ## Features